Rollins offers students in our Professional Advancement programs an array of scholarships that make finishing your bachelor’s degree more affordable.

 The Hispanic Heritage Scholarship Fund is dedicated to investing in the college education of Hispanic youth in Central Florida.
 The fund helps students earn their bachelor degrees, develop important life skills, and connect to the local community.
 It works to support a vibrant and diverse workforce, supports the local economy, and strengthens our region.
 Eligible students may be awarded between $3,500 and $5,000.

-External Scholarship List
+Private & Outside Scholarship List

 Each year many Rollins students receive outside scholarships in addition to their other financial aid.
 This curated list of scholarships is recommended by Rollins’ Office of Financial Aid.